ryoppippi/example-backend-hono/README.md

 The easiest way to talk to your agent is to use the [Layercode Dashboard](https://dash.layercode.com) Playground.

-Tip: If you don't hear any response from your voice agent, check the Webhook Logs tab in your pipeline in the [Layercode Dashboard](https://dash.layercode.com/) to see the response from your backend.
+Tip: If you don't hear any response from your voice agent, check the Webhook Logs tab in your agent in the [Layercode Dashboard](https://dash.layercode.com/) to see the response from your backend.

 ## API